$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

 \end{lemma}

-\begin{proof} From the fact that $h(u)>0$ for all $u>0$ when $X$ is of infinite variation and inequality $b(u)\geq h(u)$ we have that assertion is true for this case.
-Suppose that $X$ has finite variation with infinite activity, that is $\Pi(-\infty,0)=\infty$, and assume that $u_b<\infty$.
-Then since $b$ is non-increasing we have that $b(u)=0$ for all $u>u_b$ and then $V(u,x)=0$ for all $x>0$ and $u>u_b$.
-From Lemma \ref{lemma:auxiliaryfunctionLambda} we have that
+\begin{proof} From the fact that $h(u)>0$ for all $u>0$ when $X$ is of infinite variation and the inequality $b(u)\geq h(u)$, we have that the assertion is true for this case.
+Suppose that $X$ has finite variation with infinite activity, that is, $\Pi(-\infty,0)=\infty$, and assume that $u_b<\infty$.
+Then, since $b$ is non-increasing, we have that $b(u)=0$ for all $u>u_b$ and thus $V(u,x)=0$ for all $x>0$ and $u>u_b$.
+From Lemma \ref{lemma:auxiliaryfunctionLambda} we deduce that